 We suggest the following periodic maintenance (at least twice a season).
 Clean and lubricate the engine tilt tube or cable support tube, and the steering cable telescopic output ram as follows:

-Be sure you have the correct cable for the helm on your boat (or vice-versa).
+Be sure you have the correct cable for the helm on your boat.
 There are several kinds of cables and helms that are not interchangeable.
 This applies whether the system is rotary or rack and pinion.
-Go to the SeaStar Systems site and look at their Steering Identification Guides and their Steering Options Based on Engine Type.

-Outboards (without power steering): no feedback (NFB mechanical), BayStar or SeaStar (hydraulic) are recommended as replacement steering for all non-power-assisted outboards.
+Outboards (without power steering): No feedback/Zero Torque (mechanical steering), BayStar or SeaStar (hydraulic) are recommended as replacement steering for all non-power-assisted outboards.
 For high performance boats or other applications in which there may be engine flutter or some steering instability, dual cable NFB (4.2/Pro Rack) mechanical systems or SeaStar PRO hydraulic systems are recommended.
 For most rotary steered boats made after 1993, upgrading to NFB can be as simple as a helm and bezel change.

 Sterndrives and outboards (with power steering): HPS™ High Performance Steering is recommended for power-steered sterndrives and other power-assisted applications.
 Traditional mechanical systems (Safe-T QC and Back Mount Rack & Pinion) may also be used for power-assisted applications.
-SeaStar is recommended for all vessels using autopilots.
+A BayStar or SeaStar hydraulic system is recommended for all vessels using autopilots.

 Replacing the mechanical system with a hydraulic system: SeaStar helms retrofit into most boats.
 The SeaStar front mount cylinder is best for outboards with 22" splashwells or wider.
 Side/splashwell mount cylinders are available, but require more room.
 Check splashwell dimensions before ordering outboard cylinders.